alanphys/LinaQA/readme.txt

 or
 python LinaQA.pyw \Path\to\DICOM\

 Open a file either from the menu or toolbar.
 Drag and drop from your favourite file manager is also supported.
-Note: For mulitple files such as a CatPhan series the files must be selected in the file open dialog.
+Note: For multiple files such as a CatPhan series the files must be selected in the file open dialog.
 You can use <ctrl>-A to select all files.

 Open the reference image if needed.